Mkayatw0/Phase_3_project/readme.md

 10. NISSAN ALTIMA with 30,009 accidents reported

 ## **Best Model**
 **XGBoost Classifier**.
-This is due to its uperior AUC Performance.
+This is due to its superior AUC Performance.
 An AUC of(98.01%) indicates excellent capability in distinguishing between classes, ensuring high sensitivity and specificity.

 ## **Installation**